Guz-Ali/TeraSort/README.md

 ### External Sort:

 This is when the sorting algorithms cannot be achieved inside the memory, since the data is much larger than the memory available. (ex.
-8 gb memory, 64 gb data)
+8 gb memory, 64 gb data).

 ### What we did

 We established the right algorithms to turn internal quicksort into an external quicksort algorithm.
 By doing so, we were able to work on data that were larger than the memory available.
+We are actually running the test cases with a server node that has 128 GB memory, but to simulate '8 GB mem vs 64 GB data', we are limiting the memory usage to 8 GB.

+In addition, we are also analyzing the cpu and memory usage, and disk i/o by comparing it to linux-sort results.

 ### Files
  - mysort.c